Rosamind Julius: Life

 Robin Day designed a novel chair name Hillestak which used laminated wood and the stackable chairs became popular for public buildings.
 The partnership with Robin Day was very successful and in 1952 the Hille company set up showrooms in Mayfair where their modernist furniture could be displayed.
 Here they could host architects and interior designers.
 They won important contracts to supply prestige offices in London and the contract for the furniture for what would become Heathrow Airport.
 These chairs are still there (2014).
 By 1953 they had five showrooms in Britain and another in Grenoble.
 In 1958 they designed the furniture for Gatwick Airport.
 Rosalind and her husband's company continued to support British design and in 1963 Day designed another important chair this time in Polypropylene.
 This polypropylene chair would become the world's most commercially successful chair.
 Fred Scott designed the Supporto seating system in 1976 and it was launched in 1979.
 Meanwhile, they won contracts for British embassies, the Istanbul Hilton and the Unesco building in Paris.
 Their successful British designs were licensed overseas including the rights to manufacture tens of thousands of chairs for the Mexico Olympics.

 The family stopped being involved in furniture in 1983 when they sold the business.
-Harry Julius died in 1989, but Rosamind continued to lead.
+Leslie Julius died in 1989, but Rosamind continued to lead.
 She was a fellow of the Royal College of Art and she and the designer Kenneth Grange led the organisation of an important conference in Aspen, Colorado in 1986 which helped to launch the work of the Spitting image designers Fluck and Law, the architect Norman Foster, the painter David Hockney and the fashion designer Bruce Oldfield.

 She died a widow in 2010 in a hospital in Islington.